-- Sign Language
+British Sign Language

 Knitting for the Homeless

-The beginnings of yoga were developed over 5000 years ago and it is still popular today all over the world for its physical and mental benefits.
-In this enrichment, a qualified and highly experienced teacher will introduce to the basic skills and ideas of yoga.
+The beginnings of yoga were developed over 5,000 years ago and it is still popular today all over the world for its physical and mental benefits.
+In this enrichment, a qualified and highly experienced teacher will introduce you to basic skills and ideas of yoga.
 You will learn how to do some of the core yoga positions and work on a range of exercises to improve your core strength, flexibility and range of motion.